-- Homes are primarily owner occupied, single-family residences built prior to 1970; town homes and duplexes are scattered through the neighborhoods. - Both median home value and average rent are close to the national level. - Households by type mirror the US distribution; married couples, more without children, dominate.
+- Both median home value and average rent are close to the national level. - Households by type mirror the US distribution; married couples, more without children, dominate.
 Average household size is slightly lower at 2.49, but this market is also a bit older.